 Experienced Endodontist Renews Medical Office Space While Leaving a Door Open for a Future Move

-Nine years ago, Dr. R partnered with Practice Real Estate Group (PRG) on opening a successful dental practice.
+Nine years ago, Dr. R partnered with Practice Real Estate Group (PRG) to open a successful dental practice.

 This started when PRG ran a demographics study for Dr. R that highlighted an amazing opportunity for him in a Class A retail space in a luxury outdoor shopping mall.
 (Class A retail is considered the highest quality property in a market and area.)
 The competition report confirmed that the location would prime Dr. R for an incredibly successful practice.